Top 10 Posture Tips

 8 – Climbing stairs?
 Your shoulders should be upright and above your hips as you climb.
 Don’t lean forward!
 Forcing your body to remain erect will train your muscles to work your body in the most bio-mechanically effective pattern.

 9 – Sleep Smart!
 Sleeping on your side is the best position for most people.
 You can reduce spinal stress by keeping the body aligned.
 Place a pillow between your knees to keep the top leg from twisting the pelvis forward.
 Use a pillow that keeps your head level with the center of your shoulders and aligned with your spine.
 A pillow that is too big or too thin will create stress in the neck.

 10 – Get Help!
 If you have back pain, neck soreness, or other posture problems, or if you want to find out how strengthening your posture can improve sports performance (like golf, tennis, baseball, running) and wellness – help is available.
 Talk to a Certified Posture Exercise Professional (CPEP).
 CPEPs are uniquely trained to assess posture and teach individualized posture exercise routines.
+Prefer a self-help posture program?
+Start 7 Steps to Strong Posture today!
 You can also ask your question here – Contact Us!